raulX/pubsubtable/README.md

 This project shows a list of 100 cities that updates every few seconds from a bigger size pool.

+This project uses:
+  - React with react-hooks, react-query, react-router-dom.
+  - styled-components and material-ui
+  - socket.io
+  - google maps with react-google-maps

 ## How to start the project
 The project comes with a front and a back folder for each part of the application.